 The only natural history museum in the region encompassing southwestern Idaho, southeastern Oregon and northern Nevada, the Orma J. Smith Museum of Natural History is the premier resource for environmental and natural history education in the region.
-The museum’s extensive collections and programs support the education of The College of Idaho students and the general public.
-The Museum is open on Fridays 1:00-5:00 p.m. and on the first Saturday of each month for Museum workday.
+The Museum is listed in the "30 Most Amazing Higher Education Natural History Museums" list compiled by Best College Reviews.
+The Museum’s extensive collections and programs support the education of The College of Idaho students and the general public, as well as numerous research activities.s

 The Museum is located in the basement of Boone Hall on The College of Idaho campus in Caldwell, Idaho.
 THE MUSEUM HAS RECENTLY EXPANDED ITS HOURS!
 IT IS NOW OPEN EVERY TUESDAY THROUGH FRIDAY FROM 1-5 PM, THE FIRST SATURDAY OF EVERY MONTH FROM 8-5 (except during the monthly lunchtime research seminar), AND THE THIRD SATURDAY OF EVERY MONTH FROM 10-4.
 THE SATURDAY SCHEDULE MAY VARY BECAUSE OF HOLIDAY WEEKENDS.
 The Museum may also be open for special events and by appointment.
 Click here to see the Museum calendar.

 The Museum Gift Shop has educational gifts for adults and children, as well as a number of items featuring the Museum's new logo.
 Click on the "Museum Store" link to the right of the large photo above to make purchases on-line.